PrivacyFirstImplementation/Framework/README.md

 - Restrictions on cross-border data transfers
 - Significant penalties for non-compliance

 However, the specific requirements, scope, and enforcement mechanisms can vary significantly between jurisdictions.
-Companies operating globally need to carefully assess their obligations under each applicable law.
+Companies operating globally need to assess their obligations under each applicable law carefully.